FluentLenium/FluentLenium/README.md

 ### Fill
 fill("input").with("bar") OR $("input").text("bar") will fill all the element with tag input with bar.

+fill("input").with("myLogin","myPassword") will fill the first elements of the input selection with myLogin, the second with myPassword.
+If there are a third input, the last value (myPassword) will be repeat again and again.

 Don't forget, only the visible field will be modified.
 It simulates your action in a browser !

 #### Click